Jingo88/Just_Another_React_Tutorial/README.md

 * Props - This represents the data/functions that can be sent to a component.
 The component can use this data to populate it's JSX Virtual DOM Elements or add event listeners to the Virtual DOM Elements
 * State - An immutable object of information that represents the data for that container and what is available to be passed down to the sub components
-* To Change state use the `this.setState` function.
+* To change state use the `this.setState` function.
 We will see and example of this in the following branches
 * When creating and passing functions that will handle events best practice is to use `"handle"` when creating the event listener and `"on"` when passing it as a prop
+	* This helps us, and other programmers to understand where the event listener is being created.
 * `event.preventDefault()` is used to prevent the form from reloading

 ---